Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions/Function Signature.md

 Every function has a signature.

-A function signature represents the number of arguments, the type of each argument, and the return type of the function.
+A function signature represents the following:
+- number of arguments,
+- the type of each argument, and
+- the return type.

-The behavior of a function is ignored when speaking in terms of function signatures.
+When speaking in terms of function signatures, the behavior of a function is ignored .
 Therefore, functions, which have completely different behaviors, can share a function signature.

 ## Example